iommirocks/iommi/docs/tables_faq.rst

         Shortcut(call_target__attribute='time')
     )

-This registers the a factory that, when it sees a django `TimeField` will call the `Column.time` shortcut to create a column.
+This registers the a factory that, when it sees a django :code:`TimeField` will call the :code:`Column.time` shortcut to create a column.

 How do I reorder columns?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 By default the columns come in the order defined so if you have an explicit table defined, just move them around there.
 If the table is generated from a model definition, you can also move them in the model definition if you like, but that might not be a good idea.
-So to handle this case we can set the ordering on a column by giving it the `after` argument.
+So to handle this case we can set the ordering on a column by giving it the :code:`after` argument.
 Let's start with a simple model:

 .. code:: python